Save

 Only use biodegradable soap and strain and scatter dishwater when you’re done with it.
 Photo: Sea to Summit

-3. Dispose of waste properly
+3. Dispose of Waste Properly

+Ensure that you dispose of human waste properly too.
+If you’re using a portable camp toilet, only rid yourself of waste at a designated waste dump point.
 Otherwise, pack a trowel with you for bathroom visits.
-To safely go to the toilet in the bush, dig a hole away from water sources, campsites and trails, that is roughly 20cm deep, and then cover and disguise it properly.
-You shouldn’t bury toilet paper, so take it with you in a Ziploc bag until you can dispose of it safely.
+To go to the toilet in the bush responsibly, dig a hole away roughly 20cm deep away from water sources, campsites, and trails – then cover and disguise properly.
+You shouldn’t bury toilet paper, so take it with you in a Ziploc bag until you can dispose of it properly.

-If you see rubbish when you’re out and about – be a good citizen and take it with you.
-It’s not nice to clean up after others, but it’s better than leaving it for an animal to find!
+If you see rubbish when you’re out and about, be a good citizen and take it with you.
+It’s not nice to clean up after others, but it’s better than leaving it for an animal to find.

 Sea To Summit Trash Bag